Skip to main content

 1 mentions Positive Neutral Negative

-• “It has the fast-paced feel of starting a fight against an invading alien force on Earth, blasting into the atmosphere to confront a carrier ship and an alien mothership, and then taking the fight to the moon itself, which has been occupied by the alien menace.”
+• “It has the fast-paced feel of starting a fight against an invading alien force on Earth, blasting to the atmosphere to fight a carrier ship, an alien mothership, and then taking the fight to the moon itself which had been occupied by the alien menace.”

 Buy ESCHATOS